tburrows13/SpidertronEngineer/README.md

 - Supports multiplayer
 - Tree and ore mining reach increased by 3 tiles

-Limitations
+Limitations:
 - Can’t use repair packs on other entities
 - Can only heal yourself with fish or construction robots - auto-healing is not supported by the API
 - Personal roboports can only work with robots and items in the Spidertron trunk
-- Contents of Spidertron (ammo and equipment grid) are lost upon death (player inventory is stored in a retrievable corpse as usual)
+- Contents of Spidertron (trunk, ammo and equipment grid) are lost upon death (player inventory is stored in a retrievable corpse as usual)
 - May not work with different player forces (PvP)

 Future Updates?